yangzez/OOD-Link-Prediction-Generalization-MPNN/README.md

  The convergence and stability results is shown in the notebook Convergence_and_stability.ipynb.

- We give the example code to run the maxmin task using Set Twister model over image inputs.
-Here we use the tanh activation, sequence length equal to 5, and optimize using Adam with learning rate 0.0005 for 2,000 epochs and a minibatch size 128.
+ We give the example code to run the link prediction task using GraphSAGE model over randomly generated Stochastic block model with $N^\text{tr}=1000$ and $N^\text{te}=10000$.
+Here we optimize using Adam with learning rate 0.0005 for 1,000 epochs and a minibatch size 128.
  ```train
  python train.py -t maxmin -v -l 5e-4 -g 0 -p adam -b 128 -e 2000 -a tanh -m 2 -seq 5 -img
  ```